 David, from South Shields, also withdrew for similar reasons from the 2007 Barclays Churchill Cup squad but finally made his first Saxons appearance off the bench in the 31-13 win over Ireland A at Leicester five years ago.

 Educated at Harton School and East Durham and Houghall Community College, he made his Falcons debut in October 2003.
-David went on to make 55 Premiership appearances for the club before playing 58 times in the competition for Bath by the end of this season’s QBE Internationals.
-It brought his aggregate to 113 games, with tries against London Wasps, Newcastle Falcons and Sale Sharks along the way.
+David went on to make 55 Premiership appearances for the club before playing 61 times in the competition for Bath by the end of February this year.
+It brought his aggregate to 116 games, with tries against London Wasps, Newcastle Falcons and Sale Sharks along the way.

 He first experienced the international scene when enlisted as injury cover leading to the second Test against New Zealand at Christchurch in June 2008 but was not included in the match day squad.
 He was added to England’s training party for the RBS 6 Nations Championship game against France in March 2009 before his rise to full international status against Argentina in 2009.

 David also played in the second Test against the Pumas at Salta that year and started against them on the same ground during England’s summer tour of South America in June 2013.
 His scrummaging power contributed to victories in the two Test matches and he made his first Twickenham start in three years against Argentina last November and also began the match against Ireland in February in the absence of the injured Dan Cole.

 2009 Arg (1,2R), A, NZ(R) 2010 W, It(R), I(R), S(R), F(R), A(1,2), NZ(R), A(R), Sam, SA(R) 2011 W(R), It(R), W(R) World Cup - R(R) 2012 Fj(R), SA(R), NZ(R) 2013 S(R), I(R), It(R), W(R), Arg (1,2), A(R), Arg, NZ(R) 2014 I